Trayce Thompson Preview, Player Props: White Sox vs. Rockies

 - Thompson is batting .154 with five home runs and 18 walks.

-- In 10 of 43 games this season (23.3%), Thompson has reached safely via hit, and that includes multiple hits twice.
+- This year, Thompson has posted at least one hit in 10 of 43 games (23.3%), and had multiple hits twice.

-- He has hit a home run in three games this year (7.0%), homering in 4.5% of his plate appearances.
+- In three games this year, he has hit a long ball (7.0%, and 4.5% of his trips to the plate).

-- Thompson has an RBI in five of 43 games this year, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in one contest.
+- In 11.6% of his games this season, Thompson has had at least one RBI.
+He's picked up more than one in 7.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.